Seuhen/WebDevLog/Day 11/day11.md

 ### 📅 Day 11 – Photo Gallery with CSS Flexbox

 **Progress:**
+- ✅ Completed all 24 lessons of the freeCodeCamp Photo Gallery module.
 - ✅ Built a responsive photo gallery using CSS flexbox.
 - ✅ Implemented a flexible layout for images and styled a clean header.
 - ✅ Ensured images maintain their aspect ratio with object-fit.